louisbloom/telnet-gui/PROJECT_SUMMARY.md

-# Telnet LISP Interpreter - Project Summary
+# Telnet Lisp Interpreter - Project Summary

 ## Project Overview

-A complete, embeddable LISP interpreter library written in C, designed for integration into GUI applications.
-The implementation follows traditional LISP naming conventions and includes a fully functional REPL for testing and demonstration.
+A complete, embeddable Lisp interpreter library written in C, designed for integration into GUI applications.
+The implementation follows traditional Lisp naming conventions and includes a fully functional REPL for testing and demonstration.
 Features automatic garbage collection with Boehm GC and powerful regex support with PCRE2.

 ## Project Structure